Neuromodulator Overview

 • Low eyebrows

-• Other movement associated lines, such as chin dimpling, lines at the sides of the nose, under-eye bulges, and downturned mouth corners.
+• Other movement-associated lines, such as chin dimpling, lines at the sides of the nose, under-eye bulges, and downturned mouth corners.

-• Dysport® is a related but newer wrinkle-relaxing product than BOTOX® Cosmetic.
-In some patients, Dysport® may be better tolerated and give marginally faster results than BOTOX® Cosmetic.
-Like BOTOX® Cosmetic, Dysport® can last for 3-4 months.
+• Dysport is a related but newer wrinkle-relaxing product than BOTOX Cosmetic.
+In some patients, Dysport® may be better tolerated and give marginally faster results than BOTOX Cosmetic.
+Like BOTOX Cosmetic, Dysport can last for 3-4 months.

 • Juveau is another product that has been available for use in the last few years.
-Its clinical effect and onset are similar to BOTOX® Cosmetic and Dysport®.
+Its clinical effect and onset are similar to BOTOX Cosmetic and Dysport.

-• At this time, related products, such as Xeomin and Daxxify are not offered by the practice.
+• At this time, related products, such as Xeomin and Daxxify, are not offered by the practice.
 Dr. Westreich thoroughly evaluates every product for effectiveness and value before offering it to patients.

 Dr. Westreich specializes in achieving a naturally softer appearance through the subtle use of wrinkle relaxers.
 Using an artistic approach, Dr. Westreich makes injections into selective areas of the muscle, resulting in a more targeted and refined outcome.
-His technique ensures that the muscles are not overly treated, thus preventing the unwanted frozen look.
+His technique ensures the muscles are not overworked, thus preventing the unwanted frozen look.
 During your consultation, Dr. Westreich will evaluate your skin and determine if wrinkle relaxers can help you recapture a smoother, more refreshed face.

 Banner media

-BOTOX, Dysport & Xeomin Before & After
+BOTOX, Dysport & Xeomin Before & After Photos

 View Gallery